 Deanne says this is the best advice she was ever given: Don’t take it personally.

-When a child rejects you – rejects your attempts to show love, your efforts to communicate, your authority, your nurture, your family patterns . . . there is a reason.
+When a child rejects you, – rejects your attempts to show love, your efforts to communicate, your authority, your nurture, your family patterns . . . there is a reason.
+It could stem from her abandonment.
 And it usually has nothing to do with you at all.
 But what are these reasons?

 YOU’RE ESSENTIALLY A STRANGER